redcross/dcsops/CONTRIBUTING.md

 with the change, and describe in your PR message how reviewers should test that your change works as expected.

-### The "Obvious Fix" rule: committing some minor changes directly to 'master'
+### The "Obvious Fix" rule: committing some minor changes directly to 'main'

-Certain kinds of presumed-safe changes may be reviewed post-commit instead of pre-commit, meaning that they can be committed directly to `master` without going through a PR, when the committer has push access to do so.
+Certain kinds of presumed-safe changes may be reviewed post-commit instead of pre-commit, meaning that they can be committed directly to `main` without going through a PR, when the committer has push access to do so.

 The purpose of this is to save time for busy developers.
 It avoids